ChrstphrHll/npc_gen/students/Shoulree Letryal.md

 year: 1
 guild: Elkenval
 partyID: 88
+tags:
+- Tiefling
+- Monk
+- Diplomacy
+- 1st
+- Elkenval
 ---
 # Shoulree Letryal
 ---
 ### Description
 - 1st year Tiefling Monk in Elkenval
-- wavy violet hair that's parted to the side, slightly obscuring an eye, Amber eyes, and Olive skin
+- wavy violet hair that's parted to the side, slightly obscuring an eye, Emerald Green eyes, and Olive skin
 - Is Insistent and Solemn, and has Self-Fulfillment as their ideal

 ### Organizations